clintjb/clintjb-github.io/stuff/index.md

 ---
 layout: tag-index
 title: Stuff
-excerpt: "A List of Posts"
+excerpt: "A list of pop-culture posts and other random stuff"
 tag: "stuff"
 image:
   feature: header-stuff.jpg